isaacnmm/pestpolicy-hugo2XX/content/posts/best-cordless-vacuum-for-pet-hair/index.md

 The rotating brush roll aids in dislodging debris that is stuck on surfaces.

 Numerous cleaning attachments allow you to clean various areas in your house without leaving any debris.
-With the multi-tasking power [brush, youll be able to remove pet hair](https://pestpolicy.com/best-dog-brush-for-short-hair-shedding/) and other debris from the floor.
+With the multi-tasking power [brush, youll be able to remove pet hair](https://pestpolicy.com/best-dog-brush-for-short-hair-shedding/)and other debris from the floor.
 For debris on carpets, you use the multi-tasking floor brush.
 The Soft-Roller Brush is ideal for large debris on both hard floors and carpets.

 Its equipped with multistage HEPA filters to aid in maximum debris filtration, including small particles of 0.
 3 microns. - It will trap 99.
 97% of these particles, leaving the surrounding atmosphere free from pollutants and allergens.
 The two detachable lithium-ion batteries will get you running for about 100 minutes.
 This is quite a long time compared to its competitors.
 The Good: - Duo battery has about 100 minutes of runtime.